 Alban Lenoir (Samuel Lorit), Charlie Bruneau (Solene Bellanger), Tiphanie Daviot (Cleo Pinchon), Ahmed Sylla (Idriss Diago), Patrick Ligardes (Etienne Coubert), Alexandre Philip (Pitt), Vincent Debost (Nounours), Benoit Moret (Michel), Renaud Rutten (Pierre), Bruno Salomone (Marco Zomboni), Jean-Francois Cayrey (Culliere), Philippe Du Janerand (Dr Edouard Belvaux), Sebastien Vandenberghe (Jeannot Belvaux)

-Sam Lorit is the captain of the Parisian soccer team Olympique, although everyone thinks that his glory days are over and he should be retiring.
-Seventeen years ago, he was plucked from obscurity in the small provincial town of Caplongue and brought to stardom.
-He is now returning to Caplongue with the Olympique team for the first time since then to play a match against the local team.
+Sam Lorit is the captain of the Parisian soccer team Olympique, although everyone thinks that his glory days are over and he should retire.
+Seventeen years ago, Sam was plucked from obscurity in the small provincial town of Caplongue and brought to stardom.
+He now makes a return to Caplongue with the Olympique team for the first time since then to play a match against the local team.
 However, when they arrive, Sam is greeted with disdain by the locals and seen as having betrayed his hometown.
 Meanwhile, Dr Belvaux injects his son Jeannot, the captain of the Caplongue team and Sam’s former best friend, with a serum to make him stronger.
-However, this goes wrong and Jeannot emerges onto the pitch as a mindless zombie, attacking everything in his way.
+However, this goes wrong and Jeannot emerges onto the pitch as a zombie, attacking everything in his way.
 He vomits liquid onto everyone he comes in contact with, turning them into zombies too.
 Sam and various others flee, while trying to find a means to fight back against the zombie horde.

 Goal of the Dead is co-directed by Benjamin Rocher who made splash five years earlier as co-director of the ferocious zombie siege film The Horde (2009) and subsequently went onto the crime film Antigang (2015).
-His co-director here Thierry Poiraud previously made the videogame The Morlov Affair (1996), co-directed the gonzo The Atomik Circus – The Return of James Bataille (2002) and subsequently went on to solo direct Don’t Grow Up (2015) about children afraid to grow up in case they turn into zombies.
+His co-director here is Thierry Poiraud who previously made the videogame The Morlov Affair (1996), co-directed the gonzo The Atomik Circus – The Return of James Bataille (2002) and subsequently went on to solo direct Alone (Don’t Grow Up) (2015) about children trying to survive as the adults around them are turned into zombies.

 Goal of the Dead spends a lot of time in the build-up.
 Not too many zombie films run too much beyond the standard 90 minutes, whereas this runs to two hours and twenty minutes.
 Quite a reasonable amount of the film is spent in introducing us to the characters.
 It helps if you follow soccer, although it is probably not necessary to enjoying the film – we get much in the way of talk about transfers, coaching and game plans, spoofs of the media reportage and career arcs of star players.